naftalent/mojok_archive/README.md

 You can open mojok_revision.xls file with Ms. Excel to read the content.
 For reading comfort, you can copy the column called "paragraph" to the Ms. Word, blog, or anywhere.

-This file is for research purpose only and copyrights belong to it's author and owner of Mojok.co.
+This file is for research purpose only and article copyrights belong to it's author and owner of Mojok.co.

 If you curious how I doing this project technically, you can read here http://nafiputrawan.space/2017/03/mengenal-web-archiving-studi-kasus-mojok-co-news-site/